ostrosablin/pyttygif/README.md

 * Speed.
 While most ttyrec-to-GIF converters are either very slow or have a long post-processing stage, pyttygif is rather quick.
 It delegates most heavy work to the fast commandline tools (such as convert and gifsicle) and uses multiprocessing to parallelize the work.
 * Modest memory usage. pyttygif doesn't load tons of huge, uncompressed bitmaps into the RAM (at least, not by default).
 It also doesn't create huge multi-gigabyte temporary directories.
 Resulting GIFs are also optimized and don't take a lot of disk space.
 * Accuracy.
 Because it screenshots the running terminal - you can precisely control the appearance of output GIF by configuring your terminal emulator appearance.
 Also, pyttygif merges too short ttyrec frames, so that resulting GIF looks natural.
 * Flexible. pyttygif already comes with sane defaults, but if you want to adjust something - there's a variety of advanced options.
-You could adjust GIF optimization level, or trade-off more RAM to reduce the processing time.
+You could adjust GIF optimization level, enable logarithmic time compression or trade-off more RAM to reduce the processing time.
 * Few dependencies. pyttygif is implemented in pure-python and should work on any Linux system with X11 and Python 3.
 For image processing, it depends on tools, such as xwd, convert (from imagemagick) and gifsicle, which are available in repos of most mainstream distros.

 Warning: it's not recommended to move, resize, minimize, overlap with another window or otherwise interact with terminal emulator during the recording of GIF.
 It could cause artifacts, capturing portions of the overlapped windows and other undesired effects on the resulting GIF image.
 Or (if the window was minimized), it could fail the conversion outright.